-The operating expenditures budgeted in 2017 General Fund, which exclude transfers to other funds, are \$267.5 million, which represents a decrease of 157,991 under the 2016 budget.
-The largest Operating Budget appropriation, \$196.5 million, is for Personnel Services, which includes salaries, overtime, and fringe benefits, and accounts for 73.5 percent of the total operating appropriation.
-The 2017 appropriation for personnel costs is 2.0 percent higher than the 2016 budget.
-This increase is due to wage increases for ATU and FOP personnel.
-The Operating Expenditures include labor and fringe benefits for personnel; diesel fuel and natural gas fuel.
+The operating expenditures budgeted in the 2018 Amended General Fund, which exclude transfers to other funds, are \$254.0 million, which represents a decrease of 5.1 percent under the 2017 budget.
+The largest Operating Budget appropriation, \$138.1 million, is for Salaries and Overtime and accounts for 54.4 percent of the total operating appropriation.
+The 2018 amended appropriation for personnel costs is 3.8 percent lower than the 2017 budget.
+This decrease is due to budgeting all vacancies for only 1/4 of the year.
+The Operating Expenditures include labor, overtime, and fringe benefits for personnel; diesel fuel and natural gas fuel.
 Inventory, other utilities, cost of materials and services, and liability costs are included in the other expenditures.